rust-lang/rust/src/tools/miri/README.md

   will always fail and `0.0` means it will never fail.
 Note that setting it to `1.0` will likely cause hangs, since it means programs using `compare_exchange_weak` cannot make progress.
 * `-Zmiri-disable-isolation` disables host isolation.
 As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
+  This overwrites a previous `-Zmiri-isolation-error`.
 * `-Zmiri-disable-leak-backtraces` disables backtraces reports for memory leaks.
 By default, a backtrace is captured for every allocation when it is created, just in case it leaks.
 This incurs some memory overhead to store data that is almost never used.
 This flag is implied by